 Naloxone temporarily reverses opioid overdose.

-Ask your drug worker, needle and syringe program worker or your doctor about naloxone and getting trained to use it.
+Ask your drug worker, your needle and syringe program worker or your doctor about naloxone and getting trained to use it.
 If they’re not sure about this, contact your local harm reduction organisation.
-You can also search for naloxone availability in your area online.
+You can also search online for naloxone availability in your area.

 Anyone using opioids should have a supply of naloxone and take it anywhere they’re using.
 The people you live with or are using with should know where it is, what it does and how to use it.